Get

 Cheers to a smell that dogs find downright repulsive!
 Dogs don’t share our appreciation for the strong and unpleasant scent of alcohol.
 It can be extremely dangerous for them if they consume or inhale it, so it’s a good thing they don’t like it.

-Alcohol can cause all sorts of trouble, from intoxication to vomiting, diarrhea, and even coma or death.
+Alcohol can cause all sorts of trouble, from vomiting, diarrhea, to even coma or death.
 So, keep your adult beverages away from your curious canine and avoid using alcohol as a cleaning agent.
 Don’t use rubbing alcohol on your dog, either.
 After all, dogs lick themselves for grooming purposes and may accidentally ingest some.

 7. Household Cleaners